 Richard D. Wolff is a Marxist economist from the United States.
 He uploads very educational lectures all over the internet but especially on YouTube.
 I recommend to anyone who wants to understand the modern complexities of the global market to take the hour to learn from his own words.
 He got his education from Harvard, Stanford, and Yale, and when it comes down to Keynesian and Neoclassical economics: he knows exactly what he is talking about because that is what those institutions taught him to know.
 For him to get any education about Socialism, Karl Marx, or anything at all that was critical of Capitalism, he says that he had to look for them on his own.

-The video below is of self-identifying Socialist economist doing an hour-long talk at Google and it inspired me to write this entire post.
 I’ve watched over a hundred of his videos online and I’ve also read his 2012 book called Democracy At Work: A Cure For Capitalism.
 In that book, he explains how worker-controlled cooperatives are the next step to another system after Capitalism.
 He’s by far one of the most influential and critical American thinkers alive today, and he really knows how to explain complicated topics clearly in basic terms to the general public.
 In this talk, there is a short discussion about the core of what Marx’s writing was about: the surplus; the revenue; the profit.
 Marx identified the surplus as the main reason for inequality, selfishness, and everything else.

 Right now in the United States the “CEO compensation at the largest firms dipped temporarily in 2015, but remains 940.9 percent above its 1978 level.”
 Chief Executives of large corporations typically earn more than 300 times what the average worker makes.
 According to Fortune Magazine, “if this trend continues, expect lawmakers and regulators to continue experimenting with ways to put a cap on ever-escalating executive pay.”
 That kind of sentiment isn’t heard that often: a business magazine from the US talking about a cap on income.
 But with the absurd amount of money that’s being funneled into these few people’s pockets, something has to change quickly.